 The Invention of Political Parties.

 It emerges in retrospect that the founding of the American republic took place during The Enlightenment, a comparatively brief interlude of general allegiance to rational behavior.
-Almost all efforts at representative government for thousands of years had previously developed many political parties, and vicious ones at that.
+Almost all efforts at the representative government for thousands of years had previously developed many political parties, and vicious ones at that.
 The Framers expected that elected representatives would disagree about policy and decisions, but would refuse to win political arguments by personally attacking the political opponents who expressed disagreement.
 The Enlightenment was world-wide, but the American version had strong doses of Virginia Cavalier courtesty and Pennsylvania Quaker humility of speech.
-Scarcely anyone in the former colonies was truly to the manner born, and so almost everyone was both self-conscious and a little unrealistic about the mannerisms of gentlemen.
+Scarcely anyone in the former colonies was true to the manner born, and so almost everyone was both self-conscious and a little unrealistic about the mannerisms of gentlemen.
 Mix that with an aversion to the aristocracy recently rejected, and there emerged a hesitation to declare a true gentleman would want to be elected public representative for any reason except sincere desire to serve the public as a duty, and certainly not to seek raw power itself.
 George Washington was the particular exemplar of this model.
 Renouncing personal power at the moment of his greatest military acclaim, Washington was outspoken about his hatred of partisanship.
 Resigning as the victorious leader of the armed forces, his return to private life was an act that exited notice and admiration from the whole world, which had fully expected him to create a throne and sit on it firmly.
 He soon refused to come out of retirement to accept the Presidency unless it was offered unanimously, and agreed to only one term of office.
 After he was persuaded to accept a second term, he adamantly refused a third because he wanted to establish a tradition of voluntary transfers of power.
 Along that line, he was seriously concerned that he might die in office, preventing him from establishing a tradition of peaceful transfer of power.
 No one dared suggest political parties in Washington's presence, but the moment John Adams became President, partisan ugliness began.
 And it was Thomas Jefferson who was itching to begin it.
 Jefferson never considered waiting patiently for Adams to complete two terms, but began attacking him during the first one.
 However much Washington wanted to establish an enduring tradition of courtliness, his administration during the Philadelphia years now sticks out as a quaint aberration.

-So the republic was started and established for at least Washington's term, with the proclamation that partisan politics of the sort universally seen before and afterwards was only to be deplored.
+So the republic was started and established for at least Washington's term, with the proclamation that partisan politics of the sort universally seen before and afterward was only to be deplored.
 This period was the ten-year temporary period when Philadelphia was the nation's capital, so the concept persisted in Philadelphia as the dominant local standard for another fifty years.
-Meanwhile the rest of the country degenerated into the deplorable politics of the frontier, the ignoble, and well, the gutter.
+Meanwhile, the rest of the country degenerated into the deplorable politics of the frontier, the ignoble, and well, the gutter.
 Even after Philadelphia evolved into a serious player of machine and state politics, enough guilt about naked ambition remained to restrain the Quaker State from its normal role as a national political power.
-James Buchanan was indeed elected president, but is believed to have been a failure.
+James Buchanan was indeed elected president but is believed to have been a failure.
 Since then he serves as an example of why politics are inherently dirty, not suitable for the ambition of authentic Philadelphians.
 Digby Baltzell blames much of this on Quakerism; that's a partial possibility, but ignores its lack of application to non-Philadelphia Quakers like Herbert Hoover and Richard Nixon, and its visible watermarks stamped on Philadelphians of all religions.

 Not mentioning parties, the Constitution says nothing about their number or management.
-Since the original language contemplated the election of individuals, it leans toward all-or-none victories, thereby sparing us a debate about proportional representation.
+Since the original language contemplated the election of individuals, it leans toward all-or-none victories, thereby sparing us debate about proportional representation.
 We expect a two-party system, although we do not forbid more than two.
 The purpose of a party is to help people get elected, so can he win? is the decisive question in the selection of a party candidate.
 Extremists in both parties disqualify themselves by this test, so when the election finally arrives, comparatively little difference separates the two candidates, and losers can accept the winner.
 Our elections are unlikely to be followed by civil war, are more likely to be followed by legislative cooperation.
-Consider the situation with proportional representation among a dozen parties spread over the political spectrum: in nations that try it, one party seldom wins a majority, and must form coalitions after the election results are known in order to achieve that governing majority.
-A succinct summary of the difference is that Americans make their deals before the election; countries with proportional representation have the election first and make deals later, after the electorate is excluded.
+Consider the situation with proportional representation among a dozen parties spread over the political spectrum: in nations that try it, one party seldom wins a majority and must form coalitions after the election results are known in order to achieve that governing majority.
+A succinct summary of the difference is that Americans make their deals before the election; countries with proportional representation have the election first and make deals later after the electorate is excluded.
 In the rare circumstance when the public wants the wrong thing, proportional representation is a way to do the right thing against the wishes of the public.
 While it is possible to envision a good outcome from such a situation, it is not easy to imagine public approval of it.

 The Mysteries of Property